-“They’re skyrocketing costs in a reckless manner…given that centers on the New Jersey constitution, and the New Jersey Supreme Court was emphatic in its interpretation of that constitution, this will just cost the county more money,” Seidel said.
+“They’re skyrocketing costs in a reckless manner…given that [the case] centers on the New Jersey constitution, and the New Jersey Supreme Court was emphatic in its interpretation of that constitution, this will just cost the county more money,” Seidel said.

 Ken Wilbur, lawyer for the churches, said last week the churches would ask the state Supreme Court to reconsider its decision.
 He could not immediately be reached for comment on Tuesday about the appeal.

 Established in 1994 by former Justice Department attorney Kevin Hasson, and named for Saint Thomas Becket, who was martyred in 1170 by knights of King Henry II for defending the church, the nonprofit Becket Fund has won three religious freedom cases before the U.S. Supreme Court.

 In Holt vs. Hobbs (2015), the high court upheld the right of a Muslim inmate in Arkansas to grow a beard in accordance with his religious practices.

 In Burwell vs. Hobby Lobby (2014), Becket lawyers successfully defended a family owned business that objected on religious principles to providing government-mandated contraceptives in its health plan.